Saturday, October 29, 2016

 Aroma and Flavor – 2.1 out of 3 mugs

-There was a hint of root beer aroma upon opening, yet the licorice was stronger.
-The first drink was enjoyable but not outstanding.
-I could not sense any vanilla, and the carbonation was like that of a highly commercial beer rather than a craft brew.
-I noted the high sodium count, which is not needed.
-Overall, this solid drink was docked 0.5 for HFCS use.
+Upon opening, a subtle hint of root beer aroma was present, but the licorice flavor was more pronounced.
+The initial sip was enjoyable, although it did not stand out as exceptional.
+I was unable to detect any vanilla notes, and the carbonation resembled that of a highly commercial beer rather than a craft brew.
+Notably, the beverage contained an unnecessarily high level of sodium.
+Overall, this drink was deemed satisfactory but penalized 0.5 points for using HFCS.

 Head –3 out of 3 mugs

-Now this is a head!
-One of the best is being very foamy without dissipating quickly.
-After a few minutes, it had not entirely dissipated.
+This is an exceptional head!
+One of the most remarkable qualities is its ability to maintain a high level of foam without dissipating rapidly.
+After a few minutes, it had not completely dissipated.

 Zip – 2.5 out of 3 mugs